pwall567/log-front/README.md

     Logger logger = LoggerFactory.getDefaultLogger("name");
 ```

-This will return an `Slf4jLogger` if the slf4j classes are found in the classpath, otherwise it will return a
+This will return one of the following:
+1. If the `slf4j` classes are found in the classpath, an `Slf4jLogger` will be returned.
-`ConsoleLogger`.
+2. If `slf4j` is not found, but either the "`java.util.logging.config.file`" system property is present or a file named
+"`logging.properties`" is present as a resource, then a `JavaLogger` will be returned.
+3. Otherwise, a `ConsoleLogger` will be returned.

 Then, to use the `Logger`:
 ```java